tekcellat/University/First course/2nd semester/readme.md

-Here we go.
-Start C language and game on Python via graphic library
+**Here we go.
+Start C language and game on Python via graphics library**